-Logic analyzers provide both timing and state acquisitions.
 A mixed signal oscilloscope's digital channels acquire signals similar to how a logic analyzer acquires signals in timing acquisition mode, as seen in Figure 2.
-The Tektronix MSO Series decodes the timing acquisition into a clocked bus display (Figure 2) and event table (Figure 3) which is similar to the logic analyzer's state acquisition display, providing you with important information during debug.
+For applications in which state information is needed, Tektronix MDO/MSO Series oscilloscopes can decode the timing acquisition into a clocked bus display (Figure 2) and event table (Figure 3) which is similar to the logic analyzer's state acquisition display.